sympy/sympy/doc/src/modules/solvers/solveset.rst

 Why not use dicts as output?

-  Dictionary are easy to deal with programatically but mathematically they are not very precise and use of them can quickly lead to inconsistency and a lot of confusion.
+  Dictionary are easy to deal with programmatically but mathematically they are not very precise and use of them can quickly lead to inconsistency and a lot of confusion.
 For example: